xtnded/codextended/README.md

 - Various callbacks e.g ClientCommand
 - Bugfixes e.g (q3dirtrav)
 - Much more unlisted features

-:: Player Features
 - Collision (If the collision is turned off then you can stand ontop of other people. ;])
 - Velocity altering
 - Instead of the self.angles > self getplayerangles() which returns better angles
 - Play player-animation(s) with a script

-:: Entity features
 - Entity collision and damage feedback

 For any questions feel free to ask me on xfire: phpcod or steam: riicchhaarrd

-Thanks to kung foo man (http://killtube.org) and his libcod project (CoD 2/4 linux memory modification) (https://github.com/kungfooman/libcod)
+Thanks to kung foo man (http://killtube.org) and his libcod project (CoD 2 memory modification) (https://github.com/kungfooman/libcod)